7 Best Test Management Software in 2025

 Key Features of Xray

-• Traceability matrix links requirements → tests → defects, updated in real time.
+• Complete traceability: A real-time requirements traceability matrix linking requirements → tests → defects, updated continuously as testing progresses.

-• Parameterized test design and reusable test steps cut duplication across test suites.
+• Reusable test design: Parameterized test cases and shared reusable steps help avoid duplication across large test suites and scenarios.

-• Native support for Cucumber and other test automation frameworks; CI servers post test results via REST API.
+• Automation ready: Native support for BDD (e.g., Cucumber) and other test automation frameworks; CI servers like Jenkins or GitLab can post test results to Xray via REST API.

-• Built-in versioning keeps different releases and test cycles tidy.
+• Version management: Built-in versioning keeps different releases and test cycles organized and separated when needed.

-• Optional Xray Exploratory Testing app captures notes, screenshots, and test data on the fly.
+• Exploratory testing app: Optional Xray Exploratory App captures notes, screenshots, and data on the fly for chartered exploratory testing sessions, integrating results back into Jira.

 Pros of Xray